tomhiskey/personal-site-11ty/posts/deploying-eleventy-to-github-pages-one-way.md

 ---
-title: Deploying Eleventy to GitHub Pages - another method
+title: Deploying Eleventy to GitHub Pages - one way of doing it
 description: I used Eleventy to rebuild my website, and had a bit a headache getting it deployed...
 date: 2019-12-31
 layout: layouts/post.njk